GeoscienceAustralia/stormwavecluster/Analysis/preprocessing/extract_storm_events.md

 # **Step 2: Compute summary statistics for each storm event**
 ---------------------------------------------------------------

-**The statistical analysis of event magnitude / frequency is performed on summary event statistics, so we extract them here**.
+**The statistical analysis of event magnitude / frequency is performed on storm event summary statistics -- and the latter are defined and extracted in the following code**.
 Look at the computational routine in *data_utilities.R* for more information on the extraction.
 At the time of writing we extract the maximum significant wave height (m); TP1 (s) and direction (degrees from North) at the time of peak significant wave height; the maximum tidal residual (m), the event duration in hours, and the start time and end time as decimal years (this is useful for some later analysis).
 The event summary statistics should obviously reflect our event definition, which imposes a lower limit on the duration and significant wave height.

 ```r
 duration_offset_hours = 1.0 # Duration (hrs) for single-point event.
 Must be <= duration gap hours